more-fps/more-fps/README.md

 # More FPS

-Using an AI model that can interpolate frames, we can make our videos smoother.
+Using an AI model that can generate intermediate frames, we can make our videos smoother.

 This project is aimed to automate the process.